 Calling all independent game developers!
-Project Springbok, located in the Comic Con Africa Dev Zone, is an exciting initiative at Comic Con Africa 2019 hosted in Johannesburg.
-Independent developers are invited to apply for a spot by submitting their original games and motivation to us for showcasing at Comic Con Africa.
+Project Springbok, located in the Comic Con Africa Dev Zone, is an exciting initiative at where Independent developers are invited to apply for a free showcase at Comic Con Africa by submitting their original games and motivation to us for showcasing at Comic Con Africa

-You will receive a spot in the Project Springbok Dev Zone on the exhibition floor where you will showcase the game to the visiting public at the Con and they can vote for your game.
+If selected, you will receive space in the Project Springbok Dev Zone on the exhibition floor where you will showcase the game to the visiting public at the Con and they can vote for your game.

-If you get the most audited votes from Comic Con Africa visitors, YOUR game will be uploaded onto Steam, Android or iOS by Comic Con Africa.
-Steam is an international platform where games are sold.
+If you get the most votes from Comic Con Africa visitors, YOUR game will be uploaded onto Steam, Android or iOS by the Comic Con Africa team.

 Please read the all-important Ts&Cs and apply for this incredible opportunity to get international recognition for your talent and hard work, not to mention a listing on Steam that could launch your career to the next level.